AlexDiata/ITBA_3205_Eart-Benders/README.md

-# Landslide Risk Reduction Framework: Exploratory Data Analysis on Deforestation-Induced Landslides in the Philippines
+# Landslide Risk Reduction Framework: Exploratory Data Analysis on Landslides in the Philippines

 ### Introduction